Alliance for Trail Vehicles of Rules and Guidelines

 - A quorum of the Executive Board of Directors for voting purposes shall be defined as five (5) Executive Board of Director members.

 - The purpose of the Trails Committee is to establish a statewide interconnecting ATV trail system.
 This is to be accomplished by coordinating efforts between existing ATV clubs, assisting new clubs in getting started, and working to resolve landowner issues beyond a club’s ability.
-The members of this committee will also perform periodic inspections of trails and offer assistance in construction design/layout or maintenance methods.

 - ATV Maine’s Board of Directors will elect a Trails Vice President.
 The Trails Vice President will be responsible for the trails expansion in Maine and also be Chairperson of the Trails Committee.
 Duties and responsibilities will be in accordance with the ATV Maine Job Description.